dangphuc2470/LAN_Caro/README.md

 # LAN Caro Game (WinForm) | UIT - NT106.N21 Project - 05/2023

-This is a LAN Caro game implemented using WinForm, a graphical user interface framework provided by Microsoft for creating Windows desktop applications.
-The LAN Caro game allows two players to compete against each other over a local area network (LAN) or play against a computer-controlled bot in single-player mode.
+This is an implementation of the classic Caro (Gomoku) game using WinForm, a graphical user interface framework provided by Microsoft for creating Windows desktop applications.
+The LAN Caro game enables two players to compete against each other over a local area network (LAN) or play against a computer-controlled bot in single-player mode.

 ## Features
 - Bot opponent: Play against a computer-controlled bot.